 "There’s still a lot you have to evaluate," Licht said about Glennon.
 "You don’t get a real fair picture of him just off the tape.
 He’ll get every chance to be the starter."

 Glennon was the best rookie quarterback last year.
-He had 19 touchdowns, nine interceptions and an 83.9 rating, a good season considering he was thrown into the starting lineup after Josh Freeman imploded.
-At the combine, the Jets talked up Geno Smith and the Bills praised EJ Manuel, although neither 2013 rookie played at Glennon's level.
-The Bucs talked up Glennon some, but there was always hesitation.
+He had 19 touchdowns, nine interceptions and an 83.9 rating, a pretty good season considering he was thrown into the starting lineup after Josh Freeman imploded.
+At the combine, the Jets talked up Geno Smith and the Bills praised EJ Manuel, although neither 2013 rookie played at Glennon's level last year.
+The Bucs talked up Glennon some, but there was always a little bit of hesitation.

 "Mike Glennon can make every throw you'd ask a NFL quarterback to make.
 Mike isn't the most mobile guy in the pocket, so we'll always be working to improve on some of those things," said Smith, who told the Tampa Bay Times that "you're not there" when it came to declaring Glennon the quarterback of the future.
 "For a rookie to come in and have success in the league, you have to like part of that.
 He has a lot to learn, like most rookies do."